GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-flexible/README.md

 gcloud app create
 ```

-It is safe to run the multiple times in your project, subsequent invocations
+In the event this command was already run on the project, the invocation will
-will simply provide an error message saying it has already been done.
+simply error out and provide an message saying it has already been done.

 ### Install the Snapshot Debugger CLI and enable Firebase